EvanHerman/timeline-express/readme.txt

 you can do so, by creating a directory in your active theme called 'timeline-express'.
 Once the directory is created, simply copy the file titled 'single-timeline-express-announcement.php' into the newly created 'timeline-express' directory in your theme.
 Timeline express will then automagically pull in the newly created template in your theme root.
 You can go ahead and customize it to your hearts desire without fear of losing any changes in future updates!

+= Why can't I save dates prior to 1970'? =
+Due to a limitation with the built in php function `strtotime()`, you may not be able to save dates prior to 1970.
+We've built out a premium add-on that works with both the free and pro versions of Timeline Express to allow dates to be saved between the years 1000-9999.
+If this is a feature you need, please consider purchasing the <strong><a href="https://www.evan-herman.com/wordpress-plugin/timeline-express-historical-dates-add-on/">Historical Dates Add-On</a></strong>.

 = Can I create more than one timeline? =
 The free version limits you to one timeline.
 With the <a href="http://www.evan-herman.com/wordpress-plugin/timeline-express/" title="Timeline Express Pro">pro version</a>, you can create unlimited number of timelines and even assign categories to your announcements.